tailcallhq/tailcallhq.github.io/blog/api-strategy-2024-08-13.md

 Addressing API sprawl is crucial for maintaining an effective API strategy.
 It requires a combination of good governance, centralized API management, and tools for discovery and monitoring.

-## VII.
+## VI.
 Best Practices for Implementing an API Strategy

 To successfully implement an API strategy, organizations should: